Architecture of Formula Engine

 , and BooleanValueObject

 , each implementing their respective numeric calculation methods.
-The precision of the underlying computation is handled by big.js.
+The precision of the underlying computation is handled by decimal.js.

 LambdaValueObject